History of Real Salt Lake: 2006

-Cunningham provided most of Real's highlights during the up-and-down 2006 season.
-He had come to Salt Lake from Colorado - in exchange for Mathis, who had been a major disappointment for RSL.
-Cunningham earned the MLS Golden Boot by scoring a league-high 16 goals.
-He also added 11 assists, tied for the second-highest total in the MLS.

-Despite mixed results on the field, RSL scored a huge victory off the field in 2006.
-After much controversy and debate (see main article), the franchise finally secured a guarantee for a state-of-the-art, soccer-specific stadium to be built in Sandy – a suburb of Salt Lake City.
+In 2006, after much debate, the franchise secured a guarantee for a soccer-specific stadium to be built in Sandy – a suburb of Salt Lake City.
 The team broke ground for the structure on the morning of August 12, with representatives from soccer giant Real Madrid present, including superstar David Beckham.
-That evening, RSL faced its namesake in front of a sellout crowd of 45,511 fans at Rice-Eccles Stadium.
-Salt Lake made a good showing, but Real Madrid won the exhibition match, 2–0.

 In September 2006, representatives from Real Salt Lake and Real Madrid signed a 10-year agreement in which the two clubs agreed to work together to promote soccer throughout both Utah and the United States.
 Among the provisions included in the deal were a biennial friendly match between the two teams in Salt Lake City; annual February training for the RSL squad at Real Madrid's practice facility in Spain, and the creation of a $25 million youth academy in Salt Lake City that would train up to 200 youth players ranging from ages 12 to 18.
 However, the deal has seemed to have been dissolved, as none of the agreed upon provisions have come true: only one friendly match was ever played between the two sides, in 2006 (which the Madrid side won 2–0), and the planned soccer complex between the two has not come to fruition, with Salt Lake opening an academy on its own in Casa Grande, Arizona in 2010.